 Family real estate trusts are subject to several Australian tax laws:

 Legal compliance also includes maintaining records, preparing financials, and adhering to the trust deed.
+Since these structures are connected with land ownership, families must also consider state-based stamp duty rules and registration requirements.

 Even a well-drafted family real estate trust can face legal issues if mismanaged.
 Understanding the most common pitfalls and risk exposures can help families and trustees avoid costly disputes, tax penalties, or even invalidation of the trust itself: